davidkim10/react-loading-state/README.md

 A component I use often to create various loading states on the front-end.
 Supports 2 different types of animation and 3 shape variations.

-This component is very similar to Material UI's loading state.
-I actually wanted their loading state without downloading their entire lib so I created my own using MUI as inspiration.
+Inspired by Material UI's loading state.

 Demo: https://codesandbox.io/s/react-loading-state-component-4wfk5i